Sinoatrial node: Microanatomy

 Figure 2: Low magnification stained image of the SA node (center-right on image) and its surrounding tissue.
 The SA node surrounds the sinoatrial nodal artery, seen as the open lumen.
 Cardiac muscle cells of the right atrium can be seen to the left of the node, and fat tissue to the right.

 The cells of the SA node are spread out within a mesh of connective tissue, containing nerves, blood vessels, collagen and fat.
 Immediately surrounding the SA node cells are paranodal cells.
 These cells have structures intermediate between that of the SA node cells and the rest of the atrium.
 The connective tissue, along with the paranodal cells, insulate the SA node from the rest of the atrium, preventing the electrical activity of the atrial cells from affecting the SA node cells.
 The SA node cells are smaller and paler than the surrounding atrial cells, with the average cell being around 8 micrometers in diameter and 20-30 micrometers in length (1 micrometer= 0.000001 meter).
 Unlike the atrial cells, SA node cells contain fewer mitochondria and myofibers, as well as a smaller sarcoplasmic reticulum.
 This means that the SA node cells are less equipped to contract compared to the atrial and ventricular cells.

+Within the node, there is a well-defined distribution of specific pacemaker cells in specific areas.
+In the central area of the SA node, there is a uniform distribution of the three major pacemaker cell types: cardiac pacemaker cells, atrioventricular node cells and Purkinje fibers.
+Atrioventricular node (AVN) cells and Purkinje fibers area latent pacemaker cells that have the capability of performing pacemaker activity.
+In the crista terminalis region, the atrial cells are the predominant cell type (63±18%) and are accompanied by a subset of elongated spindle nodal cells.
+On the contrary, in the septal area is largely consistent of atrial cells (88±19%) while maintains a uniform presence of all four types of sinoatrial node cells: Elongated spindle-shaped cells, Spindle cells, Spider cells and Atrial cells.

 Action potentials pass from one cardiac cell to the next through pores known as gap junctions.
 These gap junctions are made of proteins called connexins.
 There are fewer gap junctions within the SA node and they are smaller in size.
 This is again important in insulating the SA node from the surrounding atrial cells.